 The chief culprit for an ammonia smell is detergent scent or detergent residue.
 Make sure that you are using an extra rinse when washing your diapers and that you are using a detergent that does not contain any perfumes.
 A warm wash with a squirt of liquid Dawn (the dish detergent), rinsed well, does a great job removing stinky residue from diapers.
 Using 1/4 cup of bleach may be occasionally necessary to kill odor causing bacteria in the diapers.

-Wash the load one entire cycle on cold.
+- Wash the load one single time on cold.

 Dealing with Poopy Messes